groq/mlagility/docs/tools_user_guide.md

 > _Note_: `cache delete` is not available as an API.

 > See the [Cache Commands tutorial](https://github.com/groq/mlagility/blob/main/examples/cli/cache.md#cache-commands) for a detailed example.

+### `cache clean` Command

+`benchit cache clean` removes the build artifacts from one or more builds from a build cache.
+It presents the following options:

+- `build_name` Name of the specific build to be cleaned, within the cache directory
+- `-d CACHE_DIR, --cache-dir CACHE_DIR` Search path for builds (defaults to ~/.cache/mlagility)
+- `--all` Clean all builds in the cache directory

+> _Note_: `cache clean` is not available as an API.

 ### `cache report` Command